 What does “organic” mean?

 “Organic” is a designation used by the US Department of Agriculture National Organic Program to certify food that is produced without synthetic chemicals or fertilizers, genetic engineering, radiation or sewage sludge.

 Yes.
 The Centers for Disease Control and Prevention’s national biomonitoring program has detected pesticides in blood and urine samples from 95.6 percent of more than 5,000 Americans age 6 and older.
 (CDC 2009).

 The agency reported finding 21 chemical biomarkers corresponding to 28 pesticides that can contaminate fresh fruits and vegetables, according to an MOFC analysis of CDC and EPA data.
-More than 60 percent of Americans tested carried in their bodies seven or more of these pesticides and pesticide metabolites on the day they provided samples to CDC.

 Do we know all there is to know about pesticide pollution in people?